mafelisilda/nyc-mobility/docs/data_dictionary.md

 | `week_of_year` | INT |  | Week number within the year |
 | `is_weekend` | BOOLEAN |  | Indicates whether the date is Saturday or Sunday |

-`dim_date` is a role-playing dimension used by both pickup and dropoff date foreign keys.
+`dim_date` is reused for pickup and dropoff dates.

 ---